-Information concerning specific site locations is protected by provincial policy, and is not fully subject to the Freedom of Information and Protection of Privacy Act.
+Information concerning specific site locations is protected by provincial policy and is not fully subject to the Freedom of Information and Protection of Privacy Act.
 The release of such information in the past has led to looting or various forms of illegally conducted site destruction.
 Confidentiality extends to all media capable of conveying location, including maps, drawings, or textual descriptions of a site location.
 The MHSTCI will provide information concerning site location to the party or an agent of the party holding title to a property, or to a licensed archaeologist with relevant cultural resource management interests.

-An examination of the ASDB has shown that there are three archaeological sites registered within a onekilometer radius of the study area (Sites Data Search, Government of Ontario, April 7th, 2021); Table 2 summarizes the registered archaeological sites within one-kilometer of the study area.
-The sites do not fall within the study area, nor within 50m of it.
+An examination of the ASDB has shown that there are 15 archaeological sites registered within a one-kilometer radius of the study area (Sites Data Search, Government of Ontario, May 6th, 2022).
+Table 2 summarizes the registered archaeological sites within one-kilometer of the study area.
+None of the sites lie within the study area, nor within 50m of it.
+The closest three were identified during an assessment on the opposite side of Sunset Drive.